-Robert MacFarlane (b.
-1976) writes (and studies and walks) at the intersection of landscape, humanity, and society.
-With generous, meditative writing he explores our intersection with mountains, wild lands, and in The Old Ways, paths and trails.
+With generous, meditative writing, he explores our intersection with mountains, wild lands, and, in The Old Ways, paths and trails.

-MacFarlane also develops a joinery between footfall and cognition.
-One gets the idea that walking drives him both mentally and emotionally.
-As it has with many others like Vincent Van Gogh who found his artistic soul while walking about or New York artist Maira Kalman who walks the streets of her city as a way to see and notice others.
+One indeed develops the distinct impression that walking drives Robert Macfarlane – and Shepherd alike – mentally and emotionally.
+As it has with many others, like Vincent van Gogh, who found his artistic soul while walking about, or New York artist Maira Kalman, who walks the streets of her city as a way to see and notice others.